-Specific opportunities to improve transit data quality include:
+Specific opportunities to improve transit data quality

-- Agencies should upgrade hardware to improve realtime source data, e.g., AVL polling rates and GPS accuracy - 2.
-Agencies and application developers should develop their software to improve customer-facing realtime information, e.g., data latency and arrival time prediction reliability - 3.
-Application developers should share their validation tools and techniques with others in the industry in a replicable and/or easily implementable way - 4.
-Agencies should use validation tools that check for adherence to best practices (not just baseline specification compliance) and actively solicit application developer input to improve transit data quality and accuracy on an ongoing basis vehicle location (AVL) systems in their vehicle fleets, GPS polling rates and accuracy varies from one implementation to another.
+1. Agencies should upgrade hardware to improve realtime source data, e.g., AVL polling rates and GPS

+2. Agencies and application developers should develop their software to improve customer-facing realtime information, e.g., data latency and arrival time

+3. Application developers should share their validation tools and techniques with others in the industry in a replicable and/or easily implementable way vehicle location (AVL) systems in their vehicle fleets, GPS polling rates and accuracy varies from one implementation to another.
 High polling rates and greater accuracy improve wait time estimates for riders, enable more targeted real-time dispatch and operational controls, and make performance analysis more accurate.